 Our Mohs micrographic surgery and reconstructive practice is vibrant, busy, and extremely well respected, and we focus on complex cases of the head and neck – centered strongly on the anatomic areas with the most complexity that others want to avoid: the nose, ears, lips and eyelids.
-We're among the only practitioners in the country with fellowship training in both Mohs micrographic surgery and facial plastic surgery, and we're looking forward to helping you look your absolute best.

 A Comprehensive Approach to Mohs Surgery

 At Clinic 5C, we utilize these two aspects of our practice to benefit and complement one another: our cosmetic patients benefit from our staff's impressive reconstructive knowledge, size, and complexity of cases, while our reconstructive patients benefit from our staff's commitment to aesthetics and drive for perfection.

 What Is the Procedure Like?